EntySec/HatVenom/README.md

 ## How it works

-**1.** First we are preparing provided shellcode for injection, we are setting offsets and formatting opcodes.
+* **1.** First we are preparing provided shellcode for injection, we are setting offsets and formatting opcodes.

-**2.** Next we are generating executable, we taking default format header and magic to create simple template.
+* **2.** Next we are generating executable, we taking default format header and magic to create simple template.
+(*for Mach-O we are using already prepared templates in templates folder*)

-**3.** Then we are injecting prepared shellcode to generated template.
+* **3.** Then we are injecting prepared shellcode to generated template.

 ## CLI examples